f5devcentral/f5-agility-labs-threat-stack/docs/class2/Self_Protecting_Cloud.rst

 Self-Protecting Cloud
 ---------------------

-Leveraging the Threat Stack API and simple code enables a host to proactively respond to activity automatically.
+The following lab will be a culmination of all knowledge gained across both Threat Stack Labs.
+Our goal as integrators is to leveraging the Threat Stack API and simple python code enabling a host to proactively respond to activity automatically.

 Validate Python & AWS CLI
 ^^^^^^^^^^^^^^^^^^^^^^